Manan2606/midterm/readme.md

 ### Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any bugs or feature requests.

+### Video Demonstration

+Watch the video demonstration of the calculator showcasing its key features and functionalities here.